ivandov/loopback-vue-starter/README.md

 # LoopBack Vue Starter
 This project is a starter template for integrating [LoopBack v3.x](http://loopback.io/doc/en/lb3/) and [Vue.JS v2.0](https://vuejs.org/).

-This project was built with [vue-cli](https://cli.vuejs.org/) and therefore can use the `vue ui` command to manage Vue plugins.
+This project was built with [vue-cli 3](https://cli.vuejs.org/) and therefore can use the `vue ui` command to manage Vue plugins.

 ## Getting Started